zenml-io/zenml/docs/book/user-guide/production-guide/understand-stacks.md

 # Understanding stacks

-Now that we have ZenML deployed, we can take the next steps in productionalizing our machine learning workflows.
+Now that we have ZenML deployed, we can take the next steps in making sure that our machine learning workflows are production-ready.
 As you were running [your first pipelines](../starter-guide/create-an-ml-pipeline.md), you might have already noticed the term `stack` in the logs and on the dashboard.

 A `stack` is the configuration of tools and infrastructure that your pipelines can run on.
 When you run ZenML code without configuring a stack, the pipeline will run on the so-called `default` stack.